Zaithwa685/Emailsender-app/README.md

 Create your desired templates for the application Change the font size and style
-Change the color of the background and the texts and buttons
+Change the color of the background and the texts and buttons as shown below

 ![WhatsApp Image 2025-06-03 at 16 07 58_360a7969](https://github.com/user-attachments/assets/5f9cd3ca-5702-4e2c-b00b-c997b7f4e612)